-The consolidated entity's objectives when managing capital is to safeguard its ability to continue as a going concern, so that it can provide returns for shareholders and benefits for other stakeholders and to maintain an optimum capital structure to reduce the cost of capital.
+The consolidated entity's objectives when managing capital is to safeguard its ability to continue as a going concern, so that IAS1(134) it can provide returns for shareholders and benefits for other stakeholders and to maintain an optimum capital structure to reduce the cost of capital.

 Capital is regarded as total equity, as recognised in the statement of financial position, plus net debt.
-Net debt is calculated as total borrowings less cash and cash equivalents.
+Net debt is calculated ^{IAS1(135)(a)} as total borrowings less cash and cash equivalents.

-In order to maintain or adjust the capital structure, the consolidated entity may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
+In order to maintain or adjust the capital structure, the consolidated entity may adjust the amount of dividends paid to ^{IAS1(135)(a)} shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.

-The consolidated entity is subject to certain financing arrangements covenants and meeting these is given priority in all capital risk management decisions.
+The consolidated entity is subject to certain financing arrangements covenants and meeting these is given priority in all capital IAS1(135)(d) risk management decisions.
 There have been no events of default on the financing arrangements during the financial year.

-The capital risk management policy remains unchanged from the 31 December 2021 Annual Report.
+The capital risk management policy remains unchanged from the 31 December 2022 Annual Report.